-Clinical examinations offer few salient features traditionally used to differentiate benign scrotal massed from testicular tumors.
-Bimanual palpation is the key and the findings can be summarized as follows:
+Clinical examinations offer few salient features traditionally used to differentiate benign scrotal masses from testicular tumors.
+Bimanual palpation is key.
+Clinical findings can be summarized as follows:

-Ultrasonography is the most basic preliminary radiological imaging investigation always performed.
-Hypoechoic region within the tunica albuginea is of crucial relevance.
+Ultrasonography should always be performed.
+The hypoechoic region within the tunica albuginea is of critical importance.
 Other advanced radioimaging tests are of ancillary nature.
 Their findings can be summarized as follows:

 |Abdominal CT||It is most effective in identifying retroperitoneal lymph node involvement.
 Clear visualization of kidney, ureters, retro-crural space and the para-aortic region is feasible.|